 The new subscription info is right here.
 We can also see that its status is set to active.

-If we hover over the item, we can spot the “Suspend” and “Cancel” buttons.
-We will return to these features later.
+If we hover over the item, we can spot the “Suspend” and “Cancel” links below the subscriber’s name.

-Open the created subscription to see additional details about it.
+Open the created subscription to see additional details.

-Look at the several blocks presented here.
-It is Payer Info, Payment Shipping, Subscription Details, and not less critical Related Form Record.
+Look at the several blocks presented here: Payer Info, Payment Shipping, Subscription Details, and, not less important, Related Form Record.

-One more section available is Notes.
-Here you can see the messages about subscription status changes or add your note by completing the field and pressing the “Add Note” button.
+Another section available is Notes.
+Here, you can see messages about subscription status changes or add your note by completing the field and pressing the “Add Note” button.

 You may also notice the “Suspend” and “Cancel” buttons here.